 About the USEAA Program

-USEAA offers English 125, 126, 1A and Guidance Studies (GS) 47A and GS 48.
+USEAA offers English 125, 126, 1A and Counseling (COUN) 53 and COUN 48.
 The English classes are designed to help students learn effective reading, writing, analytic, and research skills.
-GS 47A and GS 48 classes are designed to address study habits, career exploration and planning.
-English 1A satisfies the English requirement for the baccalaureate degree, and GS 47A and GS 48 are transferable elective units.
+COUN 53 and 48 classes are designed to address study habits, note-taking skills, career exploration and planning.
+English 1A satisfies the English requirement for the baccalaureate degree, and COUN 53 and 48 are transferable elective units.
 Refer to Fresno City College catalog for specific course descriptions.

 The USEAA counselor is available to provide USEAA students with ongoing counseling support throughout the academic year.
 This includes academic and transfer planning, career, and personal counseling.
 The counselor is dedicated to helping students succeed.Other services include, but not limited to: